Robert M. Anderson Director

 Roger M. Stein Affiliated Researcher

-In addition to his academic work, Stein has also held a number of senior positions in industry.
-He is the former chief analytics officer at State Street Global Exchange.
-Prior to this, he was managing director of Research and Academic Relations globally for Moody's Corporation, president of Moody's Research Labs (MRL), co-head of research at Moody's KMV, and head of the managed funds group at MIS.
+In addition to his academic work, Dr. Stein has held a number of senior positions in industry.
+He was the Chief Analytics Officer at State Street GX as well as Senior Managing Director of Product Strategy.
+Before this he was Managing Director of Research and Academic Relations globally for Moody’s Corporation and prior to this President of Moody’s Research Labs.
+Earlier in his career, Dr. Stein was co-head of research at Moody’s KMV.

-Stein holds a PhD and Master's degree from the Stern School of Business, New York University.
+Dr. Stein holds a PhD and master’s degree from the Stern School of Business, New York University.

 Tessa Childers-Day Affiliated Graduate Student